 The three sites have similar mean tradewinds, westward/equatorward at 5.5 to 6.3 m s-1.
 The steadiest winds are at Stratus, with greatest directional variability at WHOTS.
 Direction deviations at WHOTS are often coincident with cool excursions in Ta, drier air, greater rainfall, and reduction in DSWR associated with midlatitude storm frontal passages in the late fall through spring, overlapping a late summer-fall tropical regime with convective clouds and rain.
 Evident in the rainfall at WHOTS was the 13.3 mm hr-1 daily-average associated with Hurricane Darby in July 2016.
 NTAS has a similar rainy period from late summer through the winter.
 Cool air advective events are not as evident in the one-day averages there nor is there as much directional variability in the wind, but there are drops in DSWR coincident with rain point to deep convective cloud systems.
 The mean rain rate at NTAS is close to that at WHOTS, both an order of magnitude larger than the mean at Stratus.
 Stratus rarely sees convective weather events that characterize the other two ORS sites (Weller, 2015).

 Figure 4 shows the daily-averaged air-sea fluxes at Stratus (wind stress, Qnet and its components, and net freshwater flux represented by cumulative precipitation and evaporation).
 The complementary figures for WHOTS and NTAS are in the Supplementary Material.
 Table 5 presents the mean long-term fluxes.
 All three ORSs have mean net ocean heating of between 20 and 40 W m-2.
 Shortwave radiation penetrates the ocean mixed layer (OML); over the record lengths OML heat advection and entrainment cooling must approximately balance the heat flux through the surface as long-term rise in SST has not been seen.
 Mean QLW is between -42 and -57 W m-2, largest at WHOTS corresponding to the minimum Qnet there.
 The QLW heat loss is larger than the turbulent sensible heat flux (-8 to -4 W m-2).
 Latent heat flux (QL) is the largest component of heat loss, -106.9 W m-2, -135.9 W -2and -139.0 W m-2, respectively at Stratus, WHOTS and NTAS, reflecting the downstream increases of wind speed and SST.
-Over 1.2 m yr-1 of freshwater is transferred to the atmosphere at each ORS site, returned to the ocean along the ITCZs.
+Over 1.2 m yr-1 of freshwater is transferred to the atmosphere at each ORS site, which is returned to the ocean along the ITCZs.
 Although mean Qnet is into the ocean, the annual cycles have peak ocean heating in summer and peak ocean cooling in winter.
 As net SWR (QSW) decreases into winter, Qnet swings from positive to negative.
 Short-lived events of greater ocean cooling in the winter months at WHOTS and NTAS are associated with cloud-related decreases in net SWR and related increases in wind speed and Qe.
 Mechanical forcing of the ocean surface by the mean wind stress is similar across the three sites, although strongest at NTAS and most variable in direction at WHOTS.

 5. Low-frequency variability and comparisons of the ORS time series to modern reanalyses and models